Overview

 Flight to Freedom

-Flight to Freedom tells the story of the journey of freedom seekers beginning from 1687 through 1763.
-Learn about Spanish…
+A reenactment of the journey of freedom seekers from 1687 through 1763.
+Learn about Spanish, African, and Native American food…

 Founders Day: The Founding of Gracia Real de Santa Teresa de Mose